cybozu-go/cke/docs/record.md

 Operation Record
 ================

-CKE stores operation records in etcd.
+CKE stores the most recent operations in etcd up to 1,000 records.

 A record is an object with these fields:

 | Name        | Type      | Description                                       |